bb20basketball/Bitcoin-Price-Checker/README.md

 # Bitcoin-Price-Checker
 Quick and simple program that checks the bitcoin price in a small, simple window.
+Bitcoin quotes are from http://www.coindesk.com/price/.